Is my appliance worth fixing? More than ever, people are asking that. The answer is most of the time it is! Here are few things to think about:

 3. Will replacing my appliance cost me more than just the cost of the new appliance and installation?
 Consider that many wall ovens and cook tops built into cabinets or counter tops are not standard sizes.
 Each manufacturer builds them differently and then changes the sizes every few years.
 So, you may have to renovate or replace existing cabinets or counter tops just for that new appliance!

 4. Would replacing my appliance cost far more than to repair it?
 Built-In and Premier brands such as Kitchen Aid, GE Monogram, etc have very large price tags.
 Some built-in refrigerators have price tags of $7,000-$10,000 plus installation.
 These models are always worth repairing.
 Many other appliances can cost upwards of $2,000 to $6,000 and some of these are actually not Premier brands.
 These are considered Deluxe units and all manufacturers make them.
 In only very rare cases are these appliances not worth fixing.

 6. Protect the enviroment.
-Manufacturing of Appliances is a huge producer of air and land poluution, not to mention the disposal of your current unit.
+Manufacturing of Appliances generates alot of air and land pollution, not to mention the disposal of your current unit.
 By repairing your current appliance, you can help keep our planet cleaner and healthier!